Ada-Developers-Academy/core-interlude-2/communities/activity-event-and-media-recommendations.md

 - Your name and pronouns
 - A link to the event
-- A graphic/photograph/picture/logo
+- A graphic, photograph, picture, or logo
-- Answer this question: How could this event contribute to your career interests?
+- Answer this question: How could this event contribute to my career interests?

 ## Social Media Recommendation Criteria